perezja/collections/README.md

-# routines
+# collections
-Routines library for the FLOW application
+Bucket and Collections objects for organizing and filtering sequence data